jordanjennings/highlight-js/README.md

 * 2012-12-20 - via @dgsmith2
     * Added ability to control how diacritics are handled.
 Ignoring/honoring can be done on a case by case scenario via a parameter or on the whole by updating the default.
     * Defined the plugin according to jQuery's documentation (but with the Bootstrap spin) as well as leverage built-in Array check.
+* 2013-10-23 - changed css class name to something a little more specific to avoid issues on external sites (when using in a greasemonkey/tampermonkey script)